Dupuytren’s Disease

 Treatment

+Treatment of Dupytren’s contracture will depend on the severity of the condition.
+Non-surgical options may include a percutaneous needling procedure.
 Surgical treatment is by fasciotomy or fasciectomy under local or general anaesthetic (depending on severity).
 This involves Dr Mackay making an incision into the affected finger.
 The fascia is removed and full extension is re-gained.
 In some severe cases, a skin graft may be needed, however this would be discussed at the time of your consultation with Dr Mackay.

 What to Expect in Recovery